Last update: 04.03.2019

 Rarely do up-and-coming VPN services merit a review, but there are reasons to keep an eye on Surfshark VPN.
-This is a very secure tool that uses AES-256-GCM and SHA-512 encryption to protect your data.
-The letters and numbers refer to an unbreakable cipher, which is also faster than the more commonly used AES-256-CBC (more on that later).
-Surfshark offers its own DNS network, as well as built-in DNS, WebRTC, and IPv6 leak protection.
-Recently, they plugged yet another hole by introducing their very own Surfshark kill switch, making the suite of security features rather well-rounded.
+This is a very secure tool that uses AES-256-GCM and SHA-512 encryption to protect your data andoffer offers its own DNS network, as well as built-in DNS, WebRTC, and IPv6 leak protection.

 Appropriately for its name, Surfshark VPN is registered in the British Virgin Islands (BVI).
-These sunny Caribbean islands are a British Overseas Territory, but not subject to British laws or control.
-There are no data retention laws in the BVI and the territory does not belong to the 5-eyes or 14-eyes country groups.
+There are no data retention laws in the BVI, and the territory does not belong to the 5 Eyes or 14 Eyes country groups.
 This, together with the fact that Surfshark doesn’t limit the number of simultaneous connections users can have, allows us to trust in their no-logging policy.
-Not even Surfshark will know what you’re doing online!

-Currently, the service has awesome speeds, an expanding server list (which went from 100 and 14 countries to 500+ in 50 countries in just a few months), will easily bypass the geo-blocking of Netflix and other streaming platforms, and reportedly works in China.
-Finally, the app is as simple as A-B-C, and if it wasn’t, you could still figure it out by asking their 24/7 live chat support.
+Currently, the service has awesome speeds, an expanding server list (which went from 100 and 14 countries to 800+ in 50+ countries in just a few months), will easily bypass the geo-blocking of Netflix and other streaming platforms, and reportedly works in China.

 That’s a great foundation to build your VPN on, and build is what they’ve done a lot of!
-At the moment Surfshark has Windows, Mac, Linux, Android, iOS, and FireTV apps, plus Chrome/Firefox extensions, all of which you can get for $11.95 a month, $5.99 a month billed annually, or $3.49 a month billed every 2 years (by the way, the latter plan is also available for $1.99 a month from affiliates).
 Only a few months ago, they only offered an Android client, so the tempo is very impressive – as is the service!

 Surfshark is based in the British Virgin Islands, which have no data retention laws or shady intelligence-sharing agreements.
 As the company is subject to BVI laws and regulations, they have the luxury of a meaningful no-logs policy.
 As a matter of fact, if their FAQ is to be believed Surfshark doesn’t log anything at all, except your email address and billing information.
 That’s extremely rare and impressive!